libra2org/libra2-core/RUST_CODING_STYLE.md

 ## Contributing

-Refer to the Aptos Project contributing guide [LINK].
+Refer to the Libra2 Project contributing guide [LINK].

 ## License

-Refer to the Aptos Project License [LINK].
+Refer to the Libra2 Project License [LINK].
 ```

-A good example of README.md is `aptos-core/network/README.md` that describes the networking crate.
+A good example of README.md is `libra2-core/network/README.md` that describes the networking crate.

 ## Binary, Argument, and Crate Naming